Marvix AI Privacy Policy

 9. Cookies, Analytics, and Similar Technologies

-Our websites and Services may use cookies, pixels, SDKs, local storage, analytics tools, and similar technologies to operate the Services, authenticate users, remember preferences, analyze usage, improve performance, secure the Services, and support marketing.
-You may be able to control cookies
+Our websites and Services may use cookies, pixels, tags, SDKs, local storage, analytics tools, and similar technologies to operate the Services, authenticate users, remember preferences, analyze usage, improve performance, secure the Services, and support marketing.
+You can manage your preferences through our cookie consent banner or by clicking “Your Privacy Choices” in our website footer – this opens the CookieYes preference center.
+You may also be able to control cookies through browser settings.
+Disabling cookies may affect functionality.

 10. Retention, Deletion, and Backups